Justfemi/eventKeyCode/README.md

 # eventKeyCode
-The event key code that shows the code and the key code of all keys on your keyboard.
+The event key code helps show the code and the key code of all keys on your keyboard.